What if you could make money online from the things you love, the topics you know a lot about and the interests you’re passionate about?

-For many ebook creators, once they do the initial work of creating and setting up their ebook for sale, they can continue to make money selling ebooks and earn a passive income from it.
+For many ebook creators, once they do the initial work of creating and setting up their ebook for sale, they can continue to earn extra money selling ebooks and make passive income from it.
 So all you have to do is put in the initial work, set up your marketing and your ebook could become a source of constant income for you as well.

 4. Makes you look like an expert